Early Years Foundation Stage Curriculum Overview / Policy

 Our daily circle time will often incorporate early phonological awareness through using lots of songs and rhymes.
 In Reception we continue to work on early reading skills including early decoding skills using a range of approaches including ‘reading’ pictures and symbols, whole word recognition and synthetic phonics (Read Write Inc scheme where appropriate / accessible). systematic synthetic phonics (Read Write Inc where appropriate/accessible), and book knowledge.
 This will often be done via the TEACCH approach.
 Children who have reached Step 5 in their CAL will be accessing these focussed Literacy taught workboxes.

 Literacy will feed into Communication and Literacy in the Semi Formal Curriculum and Communication & Story Sharing in the Complex Curriculum at Key Stage One.

-This includes the areas of: people and communities, the world and technology.
+Understanding the World (UW)– this includes the areas of: people and communities, the world and technology.
 We use a topic based approach.
-Much of this links to the learning the children do within PSED and the characteristics and effective learning.
+Much of this links to the learning the children do within PSED and the characteristics of effective teaching and learning.

 UW will feed into Cognition and SEMH in the Complex Curriculum and How my world works and My Place in the World at Key stage One